-This program enriches classroom teaching at Loyola by providing funds for materials needed to improve a course or to support a new course ($750 maximum or $1,200 maximum for joint proposals).
+This program enriches classroom teaching at Loyola by providing funds for materials needed to develop a new course, to improve a course, or to support a presentation of a course ($750 maximum or $1,200 maximum for joint proposals).
 Proposals might include (but are not limited to) materials such as the purchase or rental of films, slides, tapes, books, computer software, or other materials essential to the successful presentation of a course and which are not available from the University or its library.
 Ordinarily, no more than five of these grants are awarded in a given year.

 Applicants must be tenured, tenure-track, or full-time affiliate Loyola faculty members in the humanities and ordinarily may submit only one proposal per year.

 The proposal should explain clearly how the materials to be financed will benefit (a) specific course(s) at Loyola and why the funding should come from the Center for the Humanities rather than other sources in the University.
 The proposal should include a specific description of the materials to be purchased.

 - The applicant's department, rank, years of teaching at Loyola and elsewhere and a budget;